VeiledTee/food-classification/README.md

-# Q1.
-Summary
+# Summary and Overview

 <p>

-For my CSCI 444 term project I chose to perform transfer learning on 3 different models, InceptionV3, ResNet50V2, and MobileNetV2.
+For this project I chose to perform transfer learning on 3 different models, InceptionV3, ResNet50V2, and MobileNetV2.
 The goal of this project is to add identical layers to pretrained models, and evaluate their performance on a new dataset.
 I used a [colab notebook](https://colab.research.google.com/github/theimgclist/examples/blob/MultiClassTF2.0/community/en/multi_class_classification/food_classifier.ipynb) as a springboard for my